Skip to main content

 The Proprietary Blend Problem

 This is the biggest red flag in the pre-workout industry.
 A proprietary blend lists all the ingredients but only shows the total combined weight.
 You have no way of knowing if each ingredient is dosed at an effective level.
 A product might list citrulline, beta-alanine, and caffeine in a 5-gram blend, but 4.5 grams could be the cheapest ingredient with the rest sprinkled in at meaningless amounts.
 Always choose products with fully transparent labels that list individual ingredient doses.
+If you follow halal dietary guidelines, check out our guide to halal pre-workout options for certified products.

 Who Actually Benefits from Pre-Workout?